MaMa: A Game-Theoretic Approach for Designing Safe Agentic Systems: Related Work

 \section{Related Work}

 \paragraph{Attacks Against Agentic Systems} Previous work has demonstrated the possibility of eliciting harmful behaviors from LLMs by using subversive techniques~\citep{zou2023universal, samvelyanrainbow,liuautodan,liuautodanturbo,sabbaghiadversarial}.
 More recently, this research has been expanded towards LLM agents, which, due to their tool-using capabilities, pose a far greater risk compared to established LLM-based systems. \citet{debenedetti2024agentdojo} and \citet{zhan2024injecagent}~have demonstrated that corrupted tools can be used to hide malicious instructions in the input of LLMs. \citet{kuntz2025harm} have created a benchmark for evaluating the safety of computer-using agents. \citet{andriushchenkoagentharm} have demonstrated that it is often possible to manipulate LLM-based agents into performing malicious actions.
-While these studies have focused on single-agent scenarios, there is growing interest in examining the safety of multi-agent systems. \citet{nother2025benchmarking} have explored the safety of agentic systems with regard to adversarial agents within the same system. \citet{golechha2025among}~explored the ability of LLM agents to deceive other agents using the social deduction game Among Us.
+While these studies have focused on single-agent scenarios, there is growing interest in examining the safety of multi-agent systems. \citet{nother2025benchmarking} have explored the safety of agentic systems with regard to adversarial agents within the same system. \citet{golechha2025among}~explored the ability of LLM agents to deceive other agents using the social deduction game Among Us. \citet{triedmanmulti} have demonstrated that multi-agent systems can be manipulated into executing arbitrary code.
 To the best of our knowledge, this is the first work which explores the design of safe agentic systems in an adversarial scenario.

+Recent work has additionally explored methods for mitigating the safety concerns of agentic systems. \citet{zhou2026guardian} have modeled multi-agent interactions as a graph and detect anomalous nodes. \cite{huangresilience} have explored the impact of communication structure on the safety of systems.

 \paragraph{Automated Design of Agentic Systems} Early work on agentic systems has largely focused on manually designed architectures~\citep{licamel, fourney2024magentic}.
 However, such systems are often difficult to implement, and manual design can introduce bias.
 To address these limitations, \citet{huautomated} proposed an automated approach in which a Meta-Agent generates candidate designs, evaluates them on a test set, and stores them in an archive.
 Building on this direction, \citet{shang2024agentsquare} introduced a structured framework that decomposes agentic systems into fixed agents and tools. \citet{wang2025scoreflow} further optimized the Meta-Agent using reinforcement learning, while \citet{zhangaflow} proposed a Monte Carlo Tree Search–based method for system design.
 While these automated and structured approaches have shown strong performance in discovering high-quality agentic systems, their safety properties remain largely unexplored.
 As shown by \citet{fourney2024magentic}, agentic systems without additional safeguards can exhibit undesirable or even dangerous behaviors, even in benign settings.
 Motivated by these risks, this work aims to incorporate safety considerations directly into the automated design of agentic systems.